usdot-jpo-ode/wzdx/spec-content/enumerated-types/FieldDeviceType.md

 --- | ---
 `arrow-board` | An electronic, connected arrow board which can display an arrow pattern to direct traffic.
 `camera` | A camera device deployed in the field, capable of capturing still images.
+`dynamic-message-sign` | An electronic traffic sign deployed on the roadway, used to provide information to travelers.

 ## Used By
 Property | Object